 Virtual reality allows for a lot of situations that could have been dangerous, impractical or just costly to pull off as a real-life exercise.
 The same things can be taught or instructed with the help of VR – minus all of the drawbacks that would have come with doing these training exercises in real life.

 To illustrate this in practice, Flight Simulators may have been one of the earliest examples of virtual reality that can be useful for something in practice.
 With the right equipment, the practical ins and outs of taking off, flying and landing can be taught with similar software.

 What other industries can you, the reader, think of that this can be useful for?

 Most people would get the answer right: The answer is for all of them.

-The potential uses for virtual and augmented reality in the workspace means that no worker has to ever be placed in immediate danger – or even in controlled physical danger – for a training exercise.
+The potential uses for virtual and augmented reality in the workspace mean that no worker has to ever be placed in immediate danger – or even in controlled physical danger – for a training exercise.

 An increasing number of companies – both big and small – are seeing the benefit, and virtual reality is becoming more accessible as a result.
-Today, virtual reality is in the grasp of everyone who can afford a head-set (or put one together using Google Cardboard VR and a simple smartphone combination) and more accessible than ever.
+Today, virtual reality is in the grasp of everyone who can afford a headset (or put one together using Google Cardboard VR and a simple smartphone combination) and is more accessible than ever.